 The IEEE 754 standard for floating-point processing states that the default action to an exception is to proceed without a trap.
 A raised exception in floating-point calculations does not, by default, generate SIGFPE.
 You can modify floating-point error handling by tailoring the functions and definitions in fenv.h.
-However, you must compile these functions with a non-default FP model, such as --fpmode=ieee_fixed and upwards.
+However you must compile these functions using a fully-conforming floating-point model, such as the armclang default.